awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 **Example Service steady state event**
 Service steady state events are delivered in the following format\.
 For more information about EventBridge parameters, see [Events and Event Patterns](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-and-event-patterns.html) in the *Amazon EventBridge User Guide*\.
-For a tutorial walkthrough of setting up a simple AWS Lambda function that listens for Amazon ECS service action events and writes them out to a CloudWatch Logs log stream, see [Tutorial: Listening for Amazon ECS CloudWatch Events](ecs_cwet.md)\.
-For a tutorial walkthrough of creating an SNS topic to email you when a service event event occurs, see [Tutorial: Sending Amazon Simple Notification Service alerts for task stopped events](ecs_cwet2.md)\.

 ```
 {